eclipsesource/tabris-decorators/README.md

 Makes the decorated widget property a "real" Tabris.js property, meaning it can be set via constructor or `set` method, and it fires change events.
 This is especially useful when the property is supposed to be the source of a one-way data binding.

-### @bind("#\<id\>.\<property\>")

-Binds the decorated property of a widget to the property of a child.
-As with `@getById`, the binding is established after `append` is called the first time on the widget, there needs to be exactly one child with the given id, and it has to have a property of the same type.

-`@bind` creates a TWO-WAY binding, meaning changes to the source/child widget property are not just reflected on the decorated property, but also the other way around.
-Change events are fired for the decorated property if (and only if) the source/child widget fires change events.
-Only one `@bind` decorator can be applied to any given property.
-It also implies `@property`.

 ### @component

-Makes the decorated widget class the base reference for JSX-based databinding.
-Tabris.js already supports JSX (in `.tsx` files) to create widgets, `@component` only enables a new attribute prefix 'bind' that allows to create ONE-WAY bindings, copying values FROM the decorated widget TO the JSX element.
+Makes the decorated widget class the base reference for databinding.
 Also, a widget class decorated with `@component` will not allow its own children to be selected by any of its parents, preventing accidental manipulation due to clashing `id` or `class` values.
 The class itself can still select its own children using the protected methods `_children`, `_find` and `_apply`, or by using the finder/getter decorators above.

+For ONE-WAY bindings, `@component` enables a new JSX attribute prefix 'bind, which actively copies values FROM the decorated widget TO the JSX element.

 Example: